Ahmad Motevaselian: Mission in Lebanon

 After the Second Battle of Khorramshahr (known in Iran as the Liberation of Khorramshahr), Motevaselian knew that Israel had invaded Lebanon.
-In June 1982, he went to the Lebanese-Syrian border as head of a commando unit, but the unit was sent back to Iran by Syrian authorities but Motevaselian stayed for protecting Iran's embassy from Israeli and Phalange Party.
+In June 1982, he went to the Lebanese-Syrian border as head of a commando unit, but the unit was sent back to Iran by Syrian authorities but Motevaselian stayed for protecting Iran's embassy from Israeli forces and Phalange Party.
 On 5 July 1982, when the vehicle carrying the diplomats was passing through a checkpoint post on its way to Beirut, it was intercepted by Phalange Party, and the car and four passengers disappeared, despite diplomatic immunity and that they were using an official state vehicle.
 The Iranian diplomats were seen for the last time at the Barbara checkpoint, controlled by Elie Hobeika.
 They were then abducted by the Phalange Party.
 The missing diplomats are Motevaselian, military attaché and the commander of the commandos of the June dispatch; Seyed Mohsen Mousavi, chargé d'affaires for the Iranian embassy in Beirut; and Taghi Rastegar Moghadam, the embassy technician; plus Kazem Akhavan, a journalist for Islamic Republic Press Agency.

 Eight years later Geagea said: "they had been killed on the orders of the group's intelligence chief, Elie Hobeika."
 According to an Israeli report, the men were killed by Lebanese forces.
 Israel claimed in a statement in 2010 that the diplomats had never been surrendered to Israel.
 Elsewhere in response to a request by the Lebanese Hezbollah, it claimed that the four were dead.
 Iran has accused Israel of kidnapping and holding them in Israeli jails and covering up their fate.
 Also, Iran called on the International Committee of the Red Cross (ICRC) to clarify their whereabouts.
 Israel has claimed that it is aware of the fate of diplomats, and that they were kidnapped by a Lebanese militant group and executed shortly after their abduction.
 It was believed (by whom?) that they were then buried at a site that was later obliterated by construction works.

 Three decades after the incident, the fate of the missing diplomats remains locked in a debate between Iran and Israel.
 Apart from this debate, many scholars have assumed that shortly after their abduction, they were executed by the Phalange.